Fly Leasing background

 The average life scheduled amortisation is 4.5 years.

-Why it is an interesting company?
+Why Fly Leasing is an interesting investment?

 The air transportation industry is going through exceptional times.
 It has been one of the most affected sectors by the Covid-19 pandemic.
 Nevertheless, the share price of lessors has fallen roughly the same as the airlines.
 We understand the type of risk that both of them have is not the same as lessors have long-term contracts and get paid independently if the plane is used or not.
 The risk for lessors is the bankruptcy of the airlines.
 Moreover, the demand for leasing should increase as airlines will be focusing capital on paying back support.